google-gemini/cookbook/gemini-2/README.md

 Or explore on your own local machine.

-* [Live API starter script](./live_api_starter.py) \- A locally runnable Python script using GenAI SDK that supports streaming audio in and out from your machine
+* [Live API starter script](./live_api_starter.py) \- A locally runnable Python script using GenAI SDK that supports streaming audio in and audio + video out from your machine

 Also find websocket-specific examples in the [`websockets`](./websockets/) directory.